 After all, Plymell adds, "if you, as a renter, are responsible for something, such as a grease fire, the landlord, or his or her insurance carrier, would subrogate or sue you for damages done"—which is just the sort of thing that renters insurance is intended to protect you from.

-Considering all of the drama—financial and otherwise--that's likely to erupt if something disastrous happens to their apartments or homes (and all of the possessions contained within) while they're uninsured, why do so many people fail to purchase a renters policy?
+Considering all of the drama that's likely to erupt if something disastrous happens to their apartments or homes (and all of the possessions contained within) while they're uninsured, why do so many people fail to purchase a renters policy?

 One possibility, according to Plymell, is that some people "just don't know it's available."

-Here are some of the other justifications he and Chris Hackett, director of personal lines policy for The Property Casualty Insurers Association of America, have heard from people in this same situation:
+Here are some of the other reasons he and Chris Hackett, director of personal lines policy for The Property Casualty Insurers Association of America, have heard from people in this same situation:

-In other words, the people who express this sentiment assume their landlord's insurance will cover any belongings that are stolen from their apartments or rental homes, or any belongings that are damaged or destroyed due to fire, broken water pipes, inclement weather, vandalism, and the like.
+Many renters think their landlord's insurance will cover any belongings that are stolen from their apartments or rental homes.
+And any belongings that are damaged or destroyed by fire, broken water pipes, stormy weather, vandalism, and the like.

 A lot of people seem to be "under the impression that renters insurance is expensive," Hackett says when asked why so many pass on it.